Mentha arvensis: Uses

 The leaves have been made into tea to treat colds or aid digestion.
 They can also be eaten raw.

 Chemical substances that can be extracted from wild mint include menthol, menthone, isomenthone, neomenthol, limonene, methyl acetate, piperitone, beta-caryophyllene, alpha-pinene, beta-pinene, tannins and flavonoids.
 Mint extracts and menthol-related chemicals are used in food, drinks, cough medicines, creams and cigarettes.
 Menthol is widely used in dental care, as a mouthwash potentially inhibiting streptococci and lactobacilli bacteria.

 Diseases

 Two main diseases that can significantly damage Japanese mint (M. arvensis var. piperascens) and its yield are the rust fungus and the mildew attacks.
 Mildew attacks usually only occur on the west coast of United States where the weather can be foggy and humid, a condition that attracts mildew.
 Rust fungus is a disease that is common for most of the Mentha plants such as peppermint and spearmint.
-These diseases are flagged due to the almost to none probability of controlling once it starts in a mint farm.
+These diseases are flagged due to the improbability of controlling once it starts in a mint farm.
 They are typically cut immediately when discovered to help reduce the probability of contaminating the rest of the plant leaves.